raylutz/audit-engine-docsite/docs/user-guide/targetmapper_app.md

 There are a number of nuances and details for special case, but primarily, the workflow is as follows:

+1. **Process Audit Pipeline to build_target_mapper_package** -- this will generate the files in the /map folder.
+Also must run the stage 'update_system_status_stage' so TargetMapper can see that the package has been built.
+2. **Run TargetMapper** -- TargetMapper can be run at the link https://mapper.auditengine.org
-1. **Select the Job** -- Select the job to be worked on in the Job List.
+3. **Select the Job** -- Select the job to be worked on in the Job List.
-    1. Note: Each worker must have permissions to work on a mapping project.
+    1. Note: Each user must have permissions to work on a mapping project.
+This is done by an administrator or project manager.
     2. Each worker can be assigned a range of styles to work on and to one page or the other or both.
     3. Select the desired job from the 'Job List' pull down menu.
 If you don't see the job there, then click the refresh button.
     4. If the job still is not in the list:
        1. Check that the election and audit job have been defined in the engine.auditengine.org browser application.
        2. Check that the user has sufficient permissions for this specific job.
        3. Check that the stages of the audit have been run through "build_targetmapper_package" and "update_system_status_stage".
-2. **Select The Next Style in the Style List** -- Click on the style and page to be mapped.
+4. **Select The Next Style in the Style List** -- Click on the style and page to be mapped.
 That will bring up the style template image.
-3. **Select the Next Contest in the Contest/Options List** -- Click on the next contest to be mapped.
+5. **Select the Next Contest in the Contest/Options List** -- Click on the next contest to be mapped.
 All contests for both sides of the template will be listed.
-4. **Find the oval for that contest and option** -- Use the mouse to click the oval to place the target indicator on the image.
+6. **Find the oval for that contest and option** -- Use the mouse to click the oval to place the target indicator on the image.
     1. Double click to delete the target indicator
     2. Drag the target indicator to adjust.
 Normally the snap-grid will be provided and it will snap to the closest allowed location.
     3. Use Settings-Allow Target Area Resizing to adjust the size and offset of the target by dragging the controls on the oval.
 Disable adjusting when it is an appropriate size for the specific vendor type.
-5. **Move to the Next Option** -- There are two ways to select the next option for mapping.
+7. **Move to the Next Option** -- There are two ways to select the next option for mapping.
 When selected for mapping, the option will change to "Yellow".
     1. Click the next option in the Contest/Options list.
     2. Press "n" for "next"
-6. **Continue from 3.**
+8. **Continue from 3.**

 If the options are in the right order, the mapping process can proceed very quickly.
 If they are not in the correct option, then click the "Edit (pencil on paper)" icon near the contest name in the Contest/Options list and edit the order of the options.